 Consider the impact the business will have on your home and neighbours.
 If you will simply be using a spare room as an office this is not likely to be a problem, however if you are storing stock, especially if it could be hazardous, you may have problems in a residential area and it’s important to make sure you are not breaching Local Authority regulations.

 If you will have clients visiting you, also consider the impact on local parking.

 Check The Regulations

-There are many regulations companies must comply with, and it is important to check your requirements in regard to regulations such as:
+There are many regulations companies must comply with, and it is important to check your home business legal requirements in regard to regulations such as: